-PEN Afrikaans welcomes the revision of the Copyright Act but implores the legislature to consider the impact of the proposed provisions on the creative industries that authors are dependent on.
+From the perspective of PEN Afrikaans and its members, and without prejudice to what to consider the impact of the proposed provisions on the creative industries that authors are dependent on.
 It is our opinion that the Bill, as it stands, does not pass muster on constitutional compliance, legal certainty, and on truly protecting and enhancing the interests of authors whose livelihood depends on the ability to commercialise their work.
-Authors deserve better than the far-reaching deprivation of rights that the Bill proposes.